-- 1) Environmental Health and Safety Department: - a.
-Create policies and procedures for the operation of forklifts and powered industrial trucks as required by OSHA and update procedures as needed. - b.
-Ensure all operators are properly licensed and trained before operation. - c.
-Work with Supervisors to make certain all rules and regulations are being followed by operators and all accidents and incidents are reported properly.
+- Create policies and procedures for the operation of forklifts and powered industrial trucks as required by OSHA and update procedures as needed. - Ensure all operators are properly licensed and trained before operation. - Work with Supervisors to make certain all rules and regulations are being followed by operators and all accidents and incidents are reported properly.

-2) Supervisors:
+2. Supervisors:

-- a.
-Ensure all operators are trained and licensed to operate forklifts and industrial trucks before operation. - b.
-Report and investigate all incidents and accidents involving forklifts and industrial trucks. - c.
-Oversee daily use, operation, and maintenance of the vehicles and equipment.
+- Ensure all operators are trained and licensed to operate forklifts and industrial trucks before operation. - Report and investigate all incidents and accidents involving forklifts and industrial trucks. - Oversee daily use, operation, and maintenance of the vehicles and equipment.

-3) Employees:
+3. Employees:

-- a.
-Attend all required training and licensing courses before operating a forklift or powered industrial truck. - b.
-Follow all rules, regulations, and inspection policies and procedures set forth by the UNE Safety Manual and the OSHA standard. - c.
-Report any problems or defects with equipment immediately to Supervisor and make sure that equipment is marked "out of service". - d.
+- Attend all required training and licensing courses before operating a forklift or powered industrial truck. - Follow all rules, regulations, and inspection policies and procedures set forth by the UNE Safety Manual and the OSHA standard. - Report any problems or defects with equipment immediately to Supervisor and make sure that equipment is marked "out of service".

 Report any accidents or incidents involving the forklifts and industrial trucks to your Supervisor and EHS and fill out the appropriate accident report documentation.